11ty/eleventy/README.md

 ##### Exception: index.html Templates

-When the input and output directories are the same, and if the source template is named `index.html`, it will output as `index-o.html` to avoid overwriting itself.
+When the input and output directories are the same _and_ the source template is named `index.html`, it will output as `index-o.html` to avoid overwriting itself.
 This is a special case that only applies to `index.html` filenames.
 You can customize the `-o` suffix with the `htmlOutputSuffix` configuration option.

 ```
 # Adds `-o` to index.html file names to avoid overwriting matching files.